-- "We expect to make over a couple of hundred pizzas.
+"We expect to make over a couple of hundred pizzas.
 [Sales] will definitely be in the thousands.
-We stock up especially on the dough.
-We also double up our delivery drivers and then we need a ton of people to answer the phones.” - Velma Cagel, Pizza Planet
+We especially stock up on the dough.
+We also double up our delivery drivers and schedule a ton of people to answer the phones.” - Velma Cagel, Pizza Planet

-- "The day before Thanksgiving we get so busy that we normally staff up the store like Superbowl Sunday.
-We have normally between 30 and 40 carry-outs per hour and we are out delivering about 50 deliveries each hour.” - Johnny Michie, Papa John’s Pizza
+"The day before Thanksgiving we get so busy that we normally staff up the store like Super Bowl Sunday.
+We have between 30 and 40 carry-outs and 50 deliveries each hour.” - Johnny Michie, Papa John’s Pizza

 Keep Employees Happy

 Along the lines of empathetic staffing, make sure to keep your employees happy during and after the holidays.
 How you treat your employees affects every part of your business.
 An unhappy employee is unlikely to treat your customers with warm hospitality.